nsidc/qgreenland/doc/tutorials/get-started.md

 ## 4) Browse data in QGreenland

-Layers in QGreenland are organized into layer groups by category.
+Layers in QGreenland are organized into groups by category.
 For example, the "Background boundary" layer is "QGreenland boundaries" group, which is itself inside of the "Reference" group ("Background boundary/Reference").

 ![layer_groups](/_images/layer_groups.jpg)